best-digital-nomad-insurance-malaysia

 Disclaimer: The information provided in this article is for general informational purposes only and should not be considered professional insurance advice.
 Always read the full policy T&Cs before making any insurance decision.

-Summary: Best Insurance for Malaysia (2025)
+Summary: Best insurance for Malaysia (2025)

-• Genki: From €52.50 (~$58/month), pure health insurance with €50 deductible and up to €1,000,000 coverage.
-Strong fit for visa requirements and higher medical protection.
+• Genki: From €52.50 (~$58/month), pure health insurance with a €50 deductible and up to €1,000,000 coverage.
+Commonly used by travellers who need higher medical limits or are applying for visas.

 Why do I need insurance in Malaysia as a digital nomad?